ishara/sonar-examples/projects/cobol/README.md

-This example demonstrates how to analyse Cobol project with Sonar Runner.
+This example demonstrates how to analyse Cobol projects with Sonar Runner.

 Prerequisites
 =============